Skip to main content

 FDA Regulations and Misbranded Drugs

 Beyond the CSA, the FDA has its own set of regulations that apply to imported substances.
 In most circumstances, it is illegal for individuals to import drugs into the U.S. for personal use because the FDA cannot guarantee their safety and efficacy.
-Drugs sourced from other countries may be considered “unapproved” or “misbranded” under the Federal Food, Drug, (FFDCA).
+Drugs sourced from other countries may be considered “unapproved” or “misbranded” under the Federal Food, Drug, and Cosmetic Act (FFDCA).

 A drug can be deemed misbranded for several reasons: